-The Federal Open Market Committee today reaffirmed its view that the current target range of 0 to .25 percent for the federal funds rate at 0.25 to 0.50 percent.
+The Federal Open Market Committee today kept the current target rate for the federal funds rate at 0.25 to 0.50 percent.

 The Federal Reserve Board and the Federal Open Market Committee on Wednesday released the attached minutes of the Committee meeting held on December 15-16, 2015.
 A summary of economic projections made by Federal Reserve Board members and Reserve Bank presidents for the meeting is also included as an addendum to these minutes.